-Across the world, telecom operators are experiencing tough times: while competition and regulation to push prices down, most of them struggle to transition their voice revenue to higher-value units.
+Across the world, telecom operators are experiencing tough times.
+While competition and regulation aim to push prices down, the main challenge remains to translate their voice revenue into higher-value units.

 When points of sales become battlefields.

-Telecom operators leverage a broad range of strategies to protect or increase their revenue: they build their market advantages (e.g. Network improvements, better coverage, more impactful branding or trade actions, renewed customer value management programs, etc.).
+Telecom operators leverage a broad range of strategies to increase their profits.
+They work towards a competitive advantage (e.g. Network improvements, better coverage, more impactful branding or trade actions, renewed customer value management programs, etc.).

-Nevertheless – in this fight for market share – our experience tells us that most telecom operators fall short in smart solutions when it comes to smart solutions.
+Nevertheless – in the fight for market share – our experience tells us that most telecom operators fall short when it comes to smart solutions.
 It is not always easy to optimize the way Opcos manage their points of sales (POS).
-Naturally, this can quickly become a huge challenge since operators in heterogeneous markets need to deal with multiple channels, distributors and resellers – all this makes controlling of the distribution chain particularly difficult.
+Naturally, this can quickly become a tremendous challenge since operators in heterogeneous markets need to deal with multiple channels, distributors and resellers.
+Needless to say, it makes controlling the distribution chain particularly difficult.

 There are three other major barriers to setting up intelligent sales management.

 - 1) Difficulty recollecting data at POS level

 Without proper systems, data quality is poor and it is extremely difficult to measure the activity, productivity, and integrity of agents and distributors.